-a.
-Chief Acquisition Officer - Serves as the Assistant Secretary to the Secretary of Agriculture responsible for all departmental administrative activities including contracting and procurement.
-Responsible for overseeing vendor engagement.

-- b.
-Senior Procurement Executive Senior agency official responsible for promoting vendor engagement, accountable for overall efforts to improve engagement with businesses, and increasing awareness of the need to communicate with industry. - c.
-Mission Area Senior Program Manager The Secretary has determined that each mission area will appoint a Mission Area Senior Program Manager (MASPM) who will be responsible for the planning of acquisitions in the mission area.
-MASPMs are responsible for ensuring that the requirements of acquisition planning and market research are followed and documented appropriately according to the USDA Contracting Desk Book. - d.
-Mission Area Senior Contracting Officials Senior agency officials responsible for promoting vendor engagement in the contracting activities, accountable for promoting vendor engagement and adherence to this plan within their respective activities. - e.
+- a.
+Chief Acquisition Officer Role assigned to the Assistant Secretary to the Secretary of Agriculture responsible for all departmental administrative activities including acquisition.
+Responsible for overseeing vendor engagement. - b.
+Senior Procurement Executive Senior agency official responsible for promoting vendor engagement, accountable for overall efforts to improve engagement with businesses, and increasing awareness of the need to communicate with vendors. - c.
+Head of the Contracting Activity (HCA) The HCA is responsible for overseeing and managing the agency's acquisition activities and ensuring that related processes align with federal regulations and agency policies.
+This includes overseeing effective vendor engagement to ensure the agency procures high-quality goods and services efficiently and in a manner that supports USDA's mission and objectives. - d.
+Mission Area Senior Contracting Officials (MASCO) Senior agency officials responsible for promoting vendor engagement in the acquisition activities, accountable for promoting vendor engagement and adherence to this plan within their respective activities. - e.
 Contract and Investment Review Boards Consider the engagement strategy early in the review process.
 If the engagement strategy is inappropriate for the acquisition, the action should not be approved until an acceptable vendor engagement strategy is submitted.